All Articles

 Ameriprise Financial is not affiliated with the financial institution.

-A Roth IRA is tax free as long as investors leave the money in the account for at least 5 years and are 59 1/2 or older when they take distributions or meet another qualifying event, such as death or disability.
+Withdrawals from a Roth account are tax-free as long as investors leave the money in the account for at least 5 years and are 59 1/2 or older when they take distributions or meet another qualifying event such as death or disability.

 Guarantee, as used here, depends upon the ability of the issuing entity to honor and pay the amount you may be entitled to.